kate-the-gr8-tra/community-resource-bot/README.md

-# Trans Resource Bot 🏳️‍⚧️
+# Community Resource Bot

-A Discord bot that provides trans-related resources, user data handling, and automated meme responses.
-This bot is designed to help create a supportive and interactive community experience.
+This Community Resource Bot is a Discord bot that provides users with access to curated resources and simple self-service commands.
+It demonstrates the use of:

 ## Features

-* 📌 Trans Resources: Shares helpful information for transgender individuals.
-* 🔄 Database Support: Stores and retrieves user pronoun data.
-* 🖼 Meme Generator: Responds with memes based on user input.
-* 🔗 API Integration: Connects to pronoun.page (and respective language versions) APIs for additional functionality.
+* Slash commands (`/register`, `/edit_info`, `/send_info`, `/resources`, etc.)
+* A local SQLite database for user data
+* Integration with the pronouns.page API

 ## Technologies Used
 * Python 3.11+